PrestaShop/docs/src/content/1.7/modules/mail_template/add-transformation-from-module.md

 }
 ```

-You can then go to the "Design > Email Theme" page and preview your layout you will see that your message has been inserted in your template.
+You can then go to the "Design > Email Theme" page and preview your layout you will see that your message has now changed its color.

-{{< figure src="../../img/modern_customizable_template.png" title="Your customizable template" >}}
+{{< figure src="../img/modern_transformed_template.png" title="Your customizable template" >}}